All Episodes

 So it goes on.

-It's uh prints out to ten pages.
+It prints out to 10 pages.

-We'll link to it at Rushlandbaugh.com.
+We'll link to it at rushlinbaud.com.

 I don't know what newspaper this is.

-Uh Star Ledger.
+The Newark Star Ledger.

 I'll have the details when we come back.

-This headline, with Governor Christie targeting benefits, some New Jersey public workers consider retirement.
+From the Newark Star Ledger State House Bureau staff, this headline, with Governor Christie targeting benefits, some New Jersey public workers consider retirement.

-But mayors and state politicians, many of them Democrats know that this can't continue.
+But mayors and state politicians, many of them Democrats, know that this can't continue.

 It says that in the story.